0xcert/docs/framework/v2/guides/atomic-deployments.md

 await mutation.complete();
 ```

-If we did everything correctly, the atomic swap would perform successfully; otherwise, an error will be thrown, specifying what went wrong.
+If we did everything correctly, the atomic swap would perform successfully; Otherwise, an error will be thrown, specifying what went wrong.